digital-futures-academy/airport-challenge/airport-domain-model.md

 2. Need to be able to land plane at airport
 3. Airport planes length should increase by 1 when a plane has landed at airport.

-**Test 1** - 'airportPlanes' length increases when 'landPlane' is called with plane
+**Test 1** - 'airportPlanes' length increases when 'landPlane' is called with *instance of Plane*

+**Test 2** - 'landPlane' should only land 'Plane' instances to the 'airportManifest'

+**Test 3** - Edge Case - falsy values should not be added to Airport

 As the system designer